Does asking “Are you a cop?” really matter? How did prostitution kill the $2 bill? And much more myths and facts about prostitution.

 2 | FACT: Prostitution is one of the most dangerous professions in the country

-A whole bunch of magazines like to release lists of the “most dangerous jobs” and number one is always fisherman, or logger or oil man.
+Another fact about prostitution in America is that it’s one of the most dangerous professions.
+A whole bunch of magazines like to release lists of the “most dangerous jobs” and number one is always fisherman, or logger or roofer.
 Well… prostitution, by the numbers, is riskier than all of those.

 Of course, neither of those are as anecdotally deadly as being a retired pro wrestler or U.S. president (which has a rate of 18,181 deaths for every 100,000)… and we don’t know the death rate for crack whores or Norm MacDonald’s favorite, assistant crack whores… but, end of the day, being a prostitute is really, really, really dangerous.